Establishing Code Quality Standards

 We restricted ourselves to a single sheet of 8.5"x11" paper and documented the standards we felt were most important.
 Once the page was filled, we reduced it by eliminating duplicates and highly similar items.
 We then sorted it in priority order and cut it to half of a page.
 We then studied the list and came up with groupings.
 We moved items into the groups and discussed how it all "felt".
 It took only a couple of iterations to finalize the list.

-The Boy Scout Rule Each of the R signs has a short list that further describes what the team means by the "rule".
+The team now has four signs that hang in their work space.
+The three Rs and The Boy Scout Rule.
+Each of the R signs has a short list that further describes what the team means by the "rule".

 Descriptive Function Names